QubitPi/leadership-blogs/src/content/posts/inspire-action/index.md

 [_Start with Why: How Great Leaders Inspire Everyone to Take Action_](https://trello.com/c/fybM5zoD), Simon Sinek, Portfolio, 2011.

 :::

+Not all decisions work out to be the right ones, because our decisions are based on a perception of the world that may not be completely accurate.
+The inaccurate information brings false assumptions.
+Although logic, more information and data, and more advices from others could help, they still do not guarantee.

+Ultimately, the book authors argues that there must be something outside of our rational realm that's missing from our deceision making process

 The reality is, in today's world, manipulations are the norm.
 This book talks about an alternative - The __golden circle__: